AbhishekDere/Calc-Vault/README.md

 ## Overview

-Awesome Android App is a feature-rich mobile application designed to [brief description of your app's purpose].
-With a sleek and intuitive interface, it provides users with [key functionalities and benefits].
+Calc-Vault Android App is a feature-rich mobile application designed to hide your personal media from anyone using the device.
+With a sleek and intuitive interface, it provides users with multiple features such as albums, videos, voice notes, notepad, VPN, and much more.

 ## Features